 • Studies of Koreans’ historical traumas and their healing

 Submissions of manuscripts are accepted for peer review throughout the year and must comply with the following guidelines to be considered for publication.
 Submission to S/N Korean Humanities implies that the work has not been published previously, that it is not under consideration for publication elsewhere, and that its publication is approved by all authors involved.
 Manuscripts should be sent to the journal’s e-submission system at https://www.snkh.org/.
 Alternatively, contributors can send their manuscript to the following email address: firstname.lastname@example.org.

 Papers submitted to the S/N Korean Humanities will be subject to a double-blind peer review to be conducted by two referees.
 Referees are asked to pay attention to the originality of the paper, the skill with which the author(s) present and analyze their evidence, and the importance of their research to wider theoretical debate.
 The research paper must make an original and significant contribution to the general field of the “humanities for unification” and Korean studies and be properly grounded in the relevant literature.

 Submission Format.
 Essays should be written in fluent English and not require further corrections.
 Manuscripts must be double spaced throughout.
-Original articles should not exceed 10,000 words or their equivalent (including footnotes, references, citations, tables, maps, diagrams and photographs).
-Book reviews should be in the region of 2,000 to 3,000 words.
+Original articles should not exceed 8,000 words or their equivalent (including footnotes, references, citations, tables, maps, diagrams and photographs).
+Book reviews should not exceed 2,000 words.
 All pages of the article must be properly numbered.

 Abstract.
 Abstracts should not exceed 200 words and must be accompanied by 5–6 keywords.